isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 There are environments where extensions are necessary, e.g., to access system resources.
 In such cases, localize the use of necessary extensions and control their use with non-core Coding Guidelines.
+If possible, build interfaces that encapsulate the extensions so they can be turned off or compiled away on systems that do not support those extensions.

+Extensions often do not have rigorously defined semantics.
+Even extensions that are common and implemented by multiple compilers may have slightly different behaviors and edge case behavior as a direct result of *not* having a rigorous standard definition.
+With sufficient use of any such extension, expected portability will be impacted.

 ##### Note